alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 $CTA

 Make sure you include your good’s markings correctly (for example it’s tags, microchip numbers or ring number) as this may determine what type of certificate you get.

-If they’re wrong you’re more likely to get a transaction specific certificate instead of a species specific one.
-This means it only be valid for one sale.

 $CTA